RasaHQ/rasa-custom-printer-component/readme.md

     - utter_proglang
 ```

-These files on their own don't do much but once we call `rasa train` on
-the command line these files will generate training data for our machine
+Once we call `rasa train` on the command line these files will generate training data for our machine
 learning pipeline.
-You can the definition of this pipeline in the `config.yml`
+You can see the definition of this pipeline in the `config.yml` file.
-file.

 ## `config.yml`